JackalLabs/canine-docs/docs/nodes/providers/2_setting_up.md

 jprovd init "https://storagep1.chainstrategies.cloud" "9000" "" --home=$PHOME
 ```

- Please note that 'https://' is required to be included in the ip or init will throw an error.
+ Please note that 'https://' is required to be included in the FQDN or init will throw an error.
  Link for TB to Bytes converter: https://www.convertunits.com/from/TB/to/byte

 6. Start the provider